SOCAH-Lab/Church-Closures-Dashboard/README.md

 # Our Collaborators

 The Church Closure Dashboard is a collaborative effort led by the Yale School of Public Health Society Connectedness & Health Lab's (SOCAH Lab).
-See some of the people on the team who contributed to to the effort on the [About](https://socah-lab.github.io/Church-Closures-Dashboard/Pages/About-Us.html) page.
+See some of the people on the team who contributed to the effort on the [About](https://socah-lab.github.io/Church-Closures-Dashboard/Pages/About-Us.html) page.

 ![Collaborator logos](collaborator-logo-grid-composite.png)